mayeedwin/cloud-firestore/docs/README.md

 We are done!
 Let's now deploy our cloud firestore web app to firebase !
 Follow [this guide here](https://pwafire.org/developer/codelabs/firebase-hosting-web/#firebase-hosting) to deploy our web app.

 ### [What next?]()
 You got any **bug?** Report it [here for support.](https://github.com/mayeedwin/firestore/issues/new) You want to contribute?
-Create your [feature here.](https://github.com/mayeedwin/firestore/issues/new) You want to contribute?
+Create your [feature here.](https://github.com/mayeedwin/firestore/issues/new)